priyankasaggu/priyankasaggu.github.io/_posts/2025-02-17-til-structural-schema.md

 ---

-Today, during our pair-(learning/programming) session, [Sreeram Venkitesh](https://sreeram.xyz/) and I, we came across this article – [Future of CRDs: Structural Schemas](https://kubernetes.io/blog/2019/06/20/crd-structural-schema/#towards-complete-knowledge-of-the-data-structure).
+During our pair-(learning/programming) session for the [KEP 4595](https://github.com/kubernetes/enhancements/issues/4595) (CEL for CRD AdditionalPrinterColumns) today,
+[Sreeram Venkitesh](https://sreeram.xyz/) and I, we came across this article – [Future of CRDs: Structural Schemas](https://kubernetes.io/blog/2019/06/20/crd-structural-schema/#towards-complete-knowledge-of-the-data-structure).
 It's an old article from 2019 (written by By Dr. Stefan Schimanski) [2] but it was a turning point for me.

 For the first time today, I really learnt and understood - what is `structual schema`.
 (something that I keep reading about and keep seeing it refereneced everywhere within the kubernetes codebase, over and over again.)